Group-living horses better at following human cues

-Newswise — A new study shows that horses living in big enclosures and in groups of at least three horses are better at following directional indications from humans than horses kept in individual paddocks.
-The results also indicate that familiarity to the human providing the indications does not matter for the horses.

-Wild horses live in complex social groups and can move an average distance of 9–16 kilometres in a day, and cover areas up to 40 km2 in one summer.
-In contrast, domestic horses are kept in enclosures and groups varying in size and even in individual stalls or small paddocks.
+In comparison to domestic horses that are typically confined to enclosures of varying sizes, including individual stalls or small paddocks, wild horses exist within intricate social structures and are capable of traveling an average of 9-16 kilometers per day, covering expansive areas of up to 40 square kilometers during the summer season.

-Horses living in bigger fields or pastures are more active – they are free to move according to their needs and, for example, to look for shade or shelter against wind and rain.
-When living in a group, horses can fulfil their social needs, interact in complex ways with many individuals, and have enough space to avoid unwanted interactions.
+Horses that inhabit larger fields or pastures tend to exhibit more physical activity, as they have the freedom to move around in accordance with their needs, such as seeking out shade or shelter from the elements.
+Additionally, when living in a group, horses are able to satisfy their social needs by engaging in intricate interactions with a multitude of individuals, all while having adequate space to avoid any undesired interactions.

-“It has been observed in earlier studies that horses with access to a pasture with other horses showed better learning performance and were less aggressive towards humans than horses kept in individual stables.
-Therefore, we wanted to explore whether horses’ social and physical environment affect their responsiveness to human indications,” says the lead author of the study, Doctoral Researcher Océane Liehrmann from the Department of Biology at the University of Turku, Finland.
+According to the study's lead author, Doctoral Researcher Océane Liehrmann from the Department of Biology at the University of Turku in Finland, previous research has shown that horses that have access to pastures with other horses exhibit better learning performance and are less prone to aggression towards humans than horses kept in individual stables.
+Consequently, the research team sought to investigate whether a horse's social and physical environment impacts their receptiveness to human cues.

-The international research team from the University of Turku and the University of Helsinki in Finland, and the National Research Institute for Agriculture, Food and Environment INRAE in France, observed and analysed horses’ response to human indications according to the horses’ living environment.
-In addition, the researchers studied whether the horse reacted differently when the indications were given by the familiar owner or a stranger.
-The researchers recruited 57 privately owned leisure horses from the Turku region in Finland to perform the behavioural tests.
+A team of international researchers from the University of Turku and the University of Helsinki in Finland, as well as the National Research Institute for Agriculture, Food and Environment INRAE in France, conducted a study wherein they observed and analyzed how horses responded to human cues in relation to their living environment.
+The researchers also investigated whether horses reacted differently when receiving indications from their familiar owners as opposed to strangers.
+For the purpose of the study, the team recruited 57 leisure horses that were privately owned and located in the Turku region of Finland, and subjected them to behavioral tests.

 Horses living in groups and large paddocks followed human indications more closely

-In the research situation, the human informant – either the owner or the researcher – was standing between two buckets, with a piece of carrot hidden in each of them.
-The horses were led by an assistant to stand in front of the human informant.
-The human informant would then move toward one of the buckets and gaze and point towards it to indicate that the horse should go to that bucket.
-The horse was then released and had the choice of going to the pointed bucket or the opposite one.
-If the horse followed the human’s indication and approached the pointed bucket, the informant opened the lid and let the horse have the carrot.
-If the horse chose the opposite bucket, the informant caught the horse and it did not get a carrot.
-The experiment was repeated 10 times per horse and the researchers analysed how many times the horses chose to follow the human indication over the 10 trials.
+During the study, the human informant, whether it was the owner or researcher, stood between two buckets, each containing a hidden piece of carrot.
+An assistant led the horse to stand in front of the human informant, who would then move towards one of the buckets and gesture towards it, indicating to the horse that it should go to that particular bucket.
+The horse was then released and given the choice of either following the human's indication and approaching the pointed bucket or choosing the opposite one.
+If the horse followed the human's indication and approached the pointed bucket, the informant would open the lid and allow the horse to have the carrot.
+However, if the horse chose the opposite bucket, the informant would catch the horse, and it would not receive a carrot.
+This process was repeated ten times per horse, and the researchers analyzed how often the horses chose to follow the human's indication over the ten trials.

-“Interestingly, horses living in groups of at least three individuals chose the pointed bucket more often than the horses living alone or in dyads.
-Similarly, horses living in pastures or big fields for at least 8 months per year followed the human indication more often than the horses living in stalls or small paddocks”, Liehrmann describes.
+"It is noteworthy that horses residing in social groups comprised of at minimum three individuals opted for the pointed bucket with greater frequency compared to horses living solitarily or in pairs.
+Correspondingly, horses dwelling in expansive pastures or fields for a minimum of eight months annually demonstrated a higher inclination to heed the human indication in contrast to horses residing in stalls or diminutive paddocks," detailed Liehrmann.

-In the study, the horses living in big pastures also lived in larger groups, whereas most of the horses living in small paddocks were alone or with just one other horse.
-Therefore, it was difficult to conclude whether social deprivation or the lack of space and enrichment has the greater impact on the results.
+Throughout the study, it was also observed that horses residing in expansive pastures typically inhabited larger groups, whereas the majority of horses residing in diminutive paddocks lived alone or were paired with just one other horse.
+Consequently, it was challenging to ascertain whether social deprivation or the absence of space and enrichment exerted a more significant influence on the findings.

-“However, domestic horses living in larger groups may benefit from stronger cognitive stimulation.
-Indeed, having the choice of interacting with various individuals promotes complex social situations from which the horses can learn and improve their socio-cognitive skills.
-This may also explain why horses living in groups had better success in the task that involved communication with humans,” Liehrmann notes.
+"Conversely, domesticated horses dwelling in more sizable groups may reap advantages pertaining to heightened cognitive stimulation.
+The opportunity to interact with a diverse array of individuals facilitates intricate social scenarios, consequently enabling horses to learn and refine their socio-cognitive proficiencies.
+This perhaps elucidates why horses cohabiting in groups exhibited enhanced proficiency in the task necessitating communication with humans," commented Liehrmann.

 Context can impact the significance of familiarity to the human

-The researchers also found that the horses’ success in the task did not depend on the familiarity of the person giving the indication.
-The success rate was similar whether the informant was the owner or a stranger.
-This is inconsistent with the findings from previous experiments based on the same population of horses.
-In the previous study, Liehrmann and her research group found that familiarity with the handler can affect the horse’s behaviour in novel situations.
+Further, the research team ascertained that the horses' achievement in the task was not influenced by the informant's familiarity.
+The success rate remained comparable, regardless of whether the informant was the owner or a stranger.
+This finding contradicts the outcomes from prior experiments utilizing the same pool of horses.
+In an earlier study, Liehrmann and her colleagues discovered that familiarity with the handler can indeed impact the horse's conduct in unfamiliar circumstances.

-“Our hypothesis is that the context may play a role when investigating the effect of human familiarity in human-animal interactions.
-In a more stressful environment, animals may rely more on a familiar human than on a stranger, while in a positive context, where animals already feel safe and benefit from a food reward, the identity of the interacting human may matter less”, says Liehrmann and continues:
+"Our conjecture is that context might play a role when exploring the impact of human familiarity on human-animal interactions.
+In a more anxiety-inducing environment, animals may depend more on a familiar human than on a stranger.
+Conversely, in a favorable context, where animals feel secure and enjoy a food incentive, the identity of the interacting human might hold lesser significance," commented Liehrmann.
+She further added:

-“Overall, our study shows that the living conditions of the horses had an impact on their ability to follow human indications.
-The living and social environments of horses are a challenge and open to debate in the equestrian world.
-These results support the idea that offering an appropriate environment to horses by providing access to pasture and the ability to freely interact with their own kind could contribute to the development of their social behaviour and extend to interaction with humans.”
+"To sum up, our research demonstrates that the horses' living conditions affected their capacity to comply with human cues.
+The housing and social circumstances of horses remain a controversial issue in the equestrian domain.
+Our findings endorse the notion that providing horses with an adequate environment, including access to pasture and opportunities to interact with other horses, could enhance their social behaviour and extend to their interactions with humans," concluded Liehrmann.

 https://www.utu.fi/en/news/press-release/horses-living-in-groups-are-better-at-following-human-indications-than-horses